Sk0voroda/fp-ts-recipes/docs/options.md

 ### `Match`

-You also can use `match` to get value from `Option`, apply some function to it and return non `Option` value.
+You also can use `match` to get value from `Option`, apply some function to it, and return non `Option` value.

 ```ts
 import { none, some, match } from "fp-ts/Option";